Overview: OxFile - Large File Exchange Service

-OxFile is no longer being developed and is expected to be decommissioned towards the end of 2022.
-Please view our guidance on migrating from OxFile to OneDrive if you need to share large files after this time.
+OxFile is no longer being developed and is expected to be decommissioned on 19th June 2023.
+Please view our guidance on migrating from OxFile to OneDrive if you need to share large files.

 It is simple and fast to use, and any member of the University can setup a folder that is immediately ready for exchanging files.

 OxFile can be particularly useful if any of the following service limits are insufficient for your needs:

 - Nexus can only send/receive emails less than 100MB in size;

 - WebLearn has a 1GB default site limit and a 60Mb file size limit (WebDAV file uploads are limited only by the free capacity of the site) and you need access rights to contribute to one or more sites;

 - SharePoint has a 1GB file size limit and is not accessible to non-SSO users.

 Typical usage scenarios include: (1) sending a video or document archive to a colleague; (2) sending large electronic documents to a printing company for mass publication; (3) receiving large data sets such as research data from someone at another institution.

 Note that Oxfile is not suitable for transferring sensitive information without additional encryption (eg PGP, password-protected zip files, etc).